 Because nerves can regenerate over time, the pain may eventually return.
 The good news is that the procedure can be safely repeated if your pain comes back.
 Our goal is to provide you with a lasting solution, and we can explore all of your pain management options to create a sustainable plan for your well-being.

-Understanding the Risks and Side Effects
+What Are the Risks and Side Effects?

 Deciding on any medical procedure means weighing the benefits against the potential risks.
 We want you to feel confident and fully informed about what to expect with lumbar radiofrequency neurotomy.
 While it’s a very safe and effective treatment for many people experiencing chronic back pain, it’s helpful to understand the possible side effects.